Brain Tumor: Identifying Symptoms, Early Diagnosis & Treatment Options

 The symptoms of brain tumors vary depending on the tumor’s location, type, and size.
 Some individuals may not experience any symptoms at all and only discover a tumor incidentally during a health check-up.
 However, if you experience any of the following brain tumor symptoms, it is important to seek medical attention immediately:

-- Persistent headaches—a common early sign.
+• Persistent headaches is a common early sign.
 Typically, the headaches occur more than 15 days a month for at least 3 consecutive months.

-- Gradual numbness or loss of movement in the arms or legs, sometimes leading to partial paralysis.
+• Gradual numbness or loss of movement in the arms or legs, which can sometimes lead to partial paralysis.

-- Confusion, memory loss, personality changes, or Alzheimer-like behavior.
+• Confusion, memory loss, personality changes, or Alzheimer-like behaviors.

-- Speech difficulties, such as trouble understanding language or expressing thoughts.
+• Speech difficulties include trouble understanding language or expressing thoughts.

 When a patient experiences symptoms that cannot be explained by other conditions or known causes, a doctor may investigate the possibility of a brain tumor by performing brain scans.
 These imaging techniques provide a detailed view of the brain and surrounding areas.
 Common methods include CT scan (Computed Tomography), MRI (Magnetic Resonance Imaging), and PET scan (Positron Emission Tomography).
 These scans help detect the presence of a tumor, identify its size and location, and assess how it may be affecting nearby brain structures.